LazyCoderForU/Maze_Runner_Game_Python/README.md

 # Maze Runner Game

 ## 📝 Description
 The Maze Runner Game is an interactive web-based game where players navigate through a randomly generated maze to reach the goal.
-It is built using a microservices architecture with Flask for the backend and a modern web interface for the frontend.
+It is built using a microservices architecture with FastAPI for the backend and a modern web interface for the frontend.

 ### Key Features
 - **Random Maze Generation**: Each maze is randomly generated and validated to ensure a valid path exists.